OfficeDev/open-xml-docs/docs/word/how-to-insert-a-table-into-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 9d390cf8-1654-4a75-b3b8-4aba86ed1476
-title: 'How to: Insert a table into a word processing document (Open XML SDK)' ms.suite: office
+title: 'How to: Insert a table into a word processing document' ms.suite: office

 ms.author: o365devx